-I’ve come to realize it’s not the job of women to educate men on how and why they take part of a sexist culture/context/etc. It’s something men have to actively do as well.
+I’ve come to realize it’s not the job of women to educate men on how and why they take part in a sexist culture/context/etc. It’s something men have to actively do themselves.
 Part of this is remembering egalitarianism is for men too; a way of liberating ourselves from our sexist ways.

-Specifically, when we are speaking with other men, we must be ready to offer a response on why something may be sexist/complementarian/patriarchal.
+Specifically, when we are speaking with other men, we must be ready to offer a response about why something may be viewed as sexist/complementarian/patriarchal.
 Educating other men about inequality may be what pushes them to see this is not just a women’s issue; it’s also a men’s issue.
-I have found it crucial to not let sexist micro aggressions just pass by in my encounters with men, even (and especially) when it is uncomfortable.
-It begins by calling myself and my close male friends out, always evaluating how we can promote equality, even when women are not present to hear our comments.
+I have found it crucial to not let sexist microaggressions pass by in my encounters with men, even (and especially) when it is uncomfortable.
+I have to call myself and my male friends out, always evaluating how we can promote equality, even when women are not present to hear our comments.

-When I realize I’m not fully informed on an issue or stance, I research and educate myself on it.
-Being convicted on pursuing equality means educating ourselves when we may not be fully informed on what scripture says, what women go through, how sexism functions, etc. I realized for myself it is not enough to believe in egalitarianism; it’s also my duty to educate myself more on what it means and how to practice it.
-This can be done by subscribing to egalitarian blogs, reading biblical commentaries friendly to egalitarian perspective, and researching feminist/egalitarian theories and approaches to the workplace and church.
+When I realize I’m not fully informed on an issue or stance, I research and educate myself.
+Pursuing equality means educating ourselves in areas where we are not fully informed on what scripture says, what women go through, how sexism functions, etc. I have realized that is not enough to believe in egalitarianism; it’s also my duty to educate myself on what it means and how to practice it.
+This can be done by subscribing to egalitarian blogs, reading biblical commentaries friendly to the egalitarian perspective, and researching feminist/egalitarian approaches to the workplace and church context.

 Practice what you believe

-I am thankful for the challenging road I have been on, always challenging myself to be an advocate for the liberation of women; and also advocating for myself and other men to be liberated from our oppressive ways.
+I am thankful for the challenging road I have been on, always pushing myself to be an advocate for the liberation of women; and advocating for myself and other men to be liberated from our oppressive ways.

-Being an advocate means knowing God speaks through women in powerful ways, and by neglecting or silencing their voices, we have silenced the voice of God and what God desires for our world.
-Through my journey of advocating for women, I have encountered God in ways I would not have before.
-This has brought immense joy and I have no desire to go backwards.
-Only forwards.
+Being an advocate means understanding that God speaks through women in powerful ways, and that by neglecting or silencing their voices, we have silenced the voice of God and what God desires for our world.
+Throughout my journey of advocacy, I have encountered God in ways I would not have before.
+This has brought immense joy and I have no desire to go backward.
+Only forward.
 To the glory of God!